Hierarchical certification of nonclassical network correlations: Nonlinear inequalities for chain networks

 \subsection{$\ell$-NN bounds}

-Now we focus on the bounds that are achieved when the only constraint on the non-classical sources is that they distribute systems that satisfy the non-signaling principle.
-As in the previous section, we distinguish the cases networks with odd and even number of parties.
+Now we focus on the bounds that are achieved when the only constraint on the nonclassical sources is that they distribute systems that satisfy the no-signaling principle.
+As in the previous section, we distinguish the cases of networks with odd and even number of parties.

 \textbf{Case 1}.
 Odd $n$ with $n\geq 3$.